Pickle Barrel House

-The Pickle Barrel House is a two-story cabin built to resemble two barrels.
-The house design is based on cartoon characters that were 2 in tall and lived under a rose bush in a pickle barrel.
+The Pickle Barrel House is a two-story cabin built to in the shape of two barrels.
+The house design is based on the artwork of William Donahey, an author-illustrator who created the Teenie Weenies cartoon characters that were 2 in tall and lived under a rose bush in a pickle barrel.
+The house was used as a summer home by Donahey and his wife for ten years.
 It is currently located in Grand Marais on Michigan's Upper Peninsula near the southern shore of Lake Superior.
 It is near the intersection of State Highway M-77 and County Highway H-58 in this gateway town to the Pictured Rocks National Lakeshore.
 The main part is a 16 ft barrel and has two stories.
 The main floor is for the living area, and the upstairs is a bedroom.
 A smaller barrel serves as the kitchen, and the two barrels are connected by a pantry.
-There is an outdoor garden and also a seating area with a garden path between these two.
+There is an outdoor seating area with a large historical marker.

 History

 Early

 William Donahey was an author, illustrator, and cartoonist.
 He created the Teenie Weenies cartoon feature, which was a widely syndicated comic that debuted in the Chicago Tribune in 1914.
 The comic feature continued until his death in 1970.
 It featured tiny people who lived in a world of life-sized objects.
 To these tiny people the real world objects were gargantuan.

-Donahey did several advertisements for Reid-Murdock & Company for the Monarch Foods line.
+In the early 1920s, Donahey contracted with the Reid-Murdock & Company of Chicago to allow use of the Teenie Weenie characters to promote their Monarch Foods line.